danieldoh/danieldoh.github.io/content/project/AR-Storytelling/index.md

 ---
-title: Augmented Reality Storytelling
+title: An Exploratory Study on Multi-modal Generative AI in AR Storytelling
-summary: Storytelling in the form of an AR presentation and involves generating multi-modal content with generative AI.
+summary: Conducted an exploratory study on the effects of AI-generated multi-modal content on the expression and perception of AR Storytelling.
 tags:
   - Augmented Reality
   - Artificial Intelligence